twosixlabs/d3-force-reuse/README.md

 How does it achieve the performance speedup?
 The standard D3 algorithm uses the [Barnes–Hut approximation](https://en.wikipedia.org/wiki/Barnes–Hut_simulation) to speed up the force calculations, which bases the force approximations on a quadtree that is recalculated after every tick of the layout algorithm.
 To reduce the runtime, `d3.forceManyBodyReuse()` only recalculates the quadtree once every 13 ticks.
 Experiments show that this is enough to achieve good quality graph layouts while still greatly speeding the algorithm.

+[This blog post](https://www.twosixlabs.com/faster-force-directed-graph-layouts-by-reusing-force-approximations/) discusses this in more detail, and [the research paper](https://osf.io/wgzn5/) contains the details of the algorithm experiments and their results.

-If you use this module, please cite the following paper, which contains more detail on the algorithm and its evaluation:
+If you use this module, please cite the following research paper:

 Robert Gove.
 "It Pays to Be Lazy: Reusing Force Approximations to Compute Better Graph Layouts Faster."
 Proceedings of Forum Media Technology, 2018.
 [Preprint PDF.](https://osf.io/wgzn5/)